havenwood/xpool/README.md

 _2._

-A demo of how you'd distribute a single unit of work to be run across all subprocesses in the pool:
+A demo of how to run a single unit of work across all subprocesses in the
+pool:

 ```ruby
 class Unit